Request a demo

 Retro-commissioning

-Icon What is Retro-Commissioning?
+What is retro commissioning?

+Retro commissioning is an after-the-fact commissioning process that helps identify a building's weaknesses and improves its overall performance.
 This process involves performing an in-depth inspection and analysis of a building's systems and equipment to identify its components, determine their efficiency, and provide recommendations on how to improve the building's overall performance.

-Retro Commissioning and Commissioning: The Differences
+Retro commissioning and commissioning: The differences

 There are many differences between retro commissioning (RCx) and standard commissioning (Cx).
 While they both have similar goals, their processes and implementation can vary.